FrankC01/pysui/doc/source/graphql.rst

 Running Samples
 ====================

-If you are have installed Sui binaries change the environment to either testnet or mainnet.
+If you have installed Sui binaries then change the environment to either testnet or mainnet.
 Note that Sui GraphQL mainnet has less bugs than testnet.

 .. code-block::